3 tools from self-management with sociocracy that you can use right away (plus magic phrases!)

 I trust that the three people who are actually running the ____ can make a decision here.
 Let’s do one more go-around where everyone gives them some input on this particular issue, and then we can let them run with it.

 Oftentimes, organizations do not have a defined agreed-upon decision-making method, especially start-ups or young organizations in general.
 Groups often switch back and forth between consensus (=we all agree), autocratic elements (=the most dominant decide and the others don’t speak up) and majority vote (=the needs of the minority can be disregarded) without any clarity or intentionality on how they make their decisions.
 Again, absence of intentionality often leads to reinforcing underlying power structures.
-The nay-sayer in the consensus-run group has too much power (tyrany of the minority!), and voting lets the power tip towards the 51% (tyrany of the majority!), and the more dominant people will get their way.
+The nay-sayer in the consensus-run group has too much power (tyranny of the minority!), and voting lets the power tip towards the 51% (tyranny of the majority!), and the more dominant people will get their way.

 In those systems, everyone loses.
 A consensus-run group will wear out as people will lose their drive to bring another idea forward just so it can be shot down.
 Majority vote can very easily miss out on great ideas from the minority and disengage up 49% of the people, and even more opportunity is missed in systems of hidden dominance and blunt autocracy.